jart/scriptus/docs/api.md

 }
 ```

 The fork() method is used to split the current process into two separate processes.
-Each process then continues exectution.
+Each process then continues execution.
 One of the processes is the 'child' and one of the processes is the 'parent'.

 The child process will have `0` returned as the process identifier (or 'pid'), and the parent process will have returned the pid of the child.